smaugfm/monobudget/README.md

 ### About YNAB support

 Previously this app supported only YNAB as this was my preferred financial manager.
-Then I switched to Lunchmoney and refactored the app to support both but I only tested YNAB support with the minimal effort after that and I am not confident it works reliably.
+Then I switched to Lunchmoney and refactored the app to support both, but I only tested YNAB support with the minimal effort after that, and I am not confident it works reliably.

 Last commit where YNAB support was working reliably (and I was personally using it) is [3a7da7af](https://github.com/smaugfm/monobudget/commit/3a7da7afd85bffa310f54a322c46d626d24f488c) (May 2022)